30 Awesome Dog Breeds You’ve Never Heard Of—Until Now

 A dog behaviour expert reveals how to tell what your dog is thinking.

 Surprise!
 The Chinese Crested isn't from China.
 Experts believe that this small breed originated in Central America.
 Used as ratters on ships along Mexico's coast, the dogs were often traded for goods.
 Chinese boat crews adored these canines.
 By the 18th century, people mistakenly thought that this elegant breed was Asian.
 There are two types of Chinese Crested dogs: the hairless, and powderpuff.
 A single litter of puppies can produce both varieties.

 Originating in Germany in the mid-1800s, the Leonberger was a favourite of European royals.
 Strong and imposing, this household guardian closely resembled a lion.
 Today, its affectionate manner makes him an excellent therapy dog, or children's companion.
 But don't be mislead by his cuddly disposition—prospective owners must train this pet properly.
 With many Leonbergers weighing over 120-lbs., they naturally believe that they're the boss.

-Here are the world's nine largest dog breeds.
+Check out the world's largest dog breeds.

 Iceland's native dog is not only unique, but rare.
 Rescued from the brink of extinction in the 1950s, the Icelandic Sheepdog is slowly increasing in numbers.
 A natural herder, the breed is alert, intelligent, and enthusiastic.
 Friendly with other animals, and gentle with children, the Icelandic forms strong bonds with its master.
 Occasionally, this attachment can cause separation anxiety, and excess barking.
 With a gentle touch, a skilled owner can teach their Icelandic Sheepdog to be calm in their absence.